wardencam360/wardencam_manual/faq.rst

 How to make WardenCam work with a slow network?
 +++++++++++++++++++++++++++++++++++++++++++++++
-| If the internet speed is low, namely the internet bandwidth is limited, you want to relax the video settings through the followin camera options.
+| If the internet speed is slow, reduce the video settings through the following camera options:
 * Use a lower image resolution
-* Enablw low image quality
+* Enable low image quality
 * Enable save power

 Red exclamation mark?
 +++++++++++++++++++++
-| Red exlamation mark means peer to peer connection is not established.
+| Red exclamation mark signifies peer to peer connection is not established.
 | Some network configuration and mobile carrier can disable the peer to peer feature for various reasons.
 | In this case, the communication mode will change to server based.
 | You may experience a drop in video and audio quality and a less reliable connection.